joelpalmer/joelpalmer/README.md

 My `dotfiles` repo is private but some of my vim configs are available as Gists (pinned below & hopefully up-to-date).
 There is quite a bit going on in my runtime path files which are not shared.
 I may add more of the `rtp` files as Gists or make my dotfiles public.

-Life-Changing Neovim Plugin: https://github.com/hrsh7th/nvim-compe "Auto completion plugin for nvim that written in Lua."  -- better than `nvim-lua/completion-nvim` as of this writing.
+Life-Changing Neovim Plugin: https://github.com/hrsh7th/nvim-compe "Auto completion plugin for nvim that's written in Lua."  -- better than `nvim-lua/completion-nvim` as of this writing.
 Take the defaults and prepare yourself to be amazed.